-After talking with our Abogada, it become clear that we had to return to the Banco de Costa Rica office in Atenas.
+During the meeting with our Abogada, it became clear that we had to return to the Banco de Costa Rica office in Atenas.
 Our teller had inadvertently overlooked to stamp one of the receipts.
-After each transaction, a teller uses one of those large, ratchet-typ stamps, the kind which make such a satisfying sound, to conclude the transaction.
+After each transaction, a teller uses one of those large, ratchet-type stamps, the kind that makes such a satisfying sound, to conclude the transaction.
 The stamp states date, location and the teller’s name.
 Without it, the transaction may not be considered officially verified.
 The operative word here is ‘may’.
-Yes, the money is in it’s proper account.
+Yes, the money is in its proper account.
 Yes, there are computer records.
 Yes, the receipt has all the required information printed on it.
-But, and this is the only truly important part about all of this, if the officer at la migra happens to have a cranky morning on Friday, when our lawyer presents our documents, he or she could simple balk at accepting a bank receipt without it’s proper stamp.
+But, and this is the only truly important part about all of this, if the officer at la migra happens to have a cranky morning on Friday when our lawyer presents our documents, he or she could simply balk at accepting a bank receipt without its proper stamp.
 Period.
-As with any well developed bureaucracy in the world, it always comes down to the human on the other side of the window.
+As with any well-developed bureaucracy in the world, it always comes down to the human on the other side of the window.
 Always.
 I’m German, I know.
 After all, we invented bureaucracy and established it as a religion.
-Therefore it’s simply sensible behavior to just go back to the bank and ask for the missing katchunk on that little yellow slip of paper.
+Therefore it’s simply sensible behavior to just go back to the bank and ask for the missing ka-chunk on that little yellow slip of paper.

-We chose a selection of seafoods, leaving the grill menu for another visit.
-Our selections included ceviche, poached and au gratin, and every single dish was delicious.
-The wine list is still a little limited, however we enjoyed a bottle of very nice Australian Shiraz, even if that’s against the fish-white wine rule.
+We chose a selection of seafood, leaving the grill menu for another visit.
+Our selections included ceviche, poached and au gratin fish dishes, and every single one was delicious.
+The wine list is still a little limited, however, we enjoyed a bottle of very nice Australian Shiraz, even if that’s against the fish-white wine rule.

 We had a great time. ¡Gracias, Chef Manuel and crew!